JayPatel20200/JaysBookStore/JaysBookStore/README.txt

  Added the Javascript file and corrected some referencing error in IUnitOfWork and UnitOfWork 1905
- Added new model in models project and update the applicationDbContext and migrate it - 20231121000522_addProductToDb
+ Added new model in models project and update the applicationDbContext and migrate it - 20231121000522_addProductToDb 1908
+ Create new migration - 20231121000758_addValidationToProduct and upate database 1711
+ Created product Repository and interface for it and added to UnitOfWork and IUnitOfWork